Come and share our tranquil family farm in beautiful Tasmania, Australia

 Most of all, we are flexible.
 If you would like to use us as a base to explore southern Tasmania from, I am sure we can arrange something that works for all.
 Many stayers have come back for a second visit and some even a third visit!

 ADVICE - Tasmania's climate especially outside of summer is variable, so come prepared.
-Bring sunblock, long sleeved shirts and sunglasses to keep out our intense sun; bring layers of clothing (lots of op shops in New Norfolk if need be), good (waterproof) boots and a jacket for the off seasons.
+Bring sunblock, long sleeved shirts and sunglasses to keep out our intense sun; bring layers of clothing (lots of op shops in New Norfolk if need be), good (waterproof) boots and a jacket for the off-seasons.

 Arriving mornings works best for us.
 I would suggest getting to Hobart one day, having a bit of a look around and then the following day catching the 9am bus to New Norfolk - we will collect you from Laskey Car Park bus stop in Pioneer Ave.
 We ask that you remind us the day before you arrive and give us a call when you are about to catch the bus.
 We are 5+/- mins away from New Norfolk.

-Good idea to come equipped with snacks and some things to nibble on if we are busy.
+It is a good idea to come equipped with snacks and some things to nibble on if we are busy.
 We provide meals and a healthy hearty evening meal - which you can help prepare, picking fruit and veg from the garden to add to the evening's creation.
 And once a week we bake - so you can learn to make cakes and bread if you enjoy this.

 Looking forward to an enjoyable interaction.